Is Cloud Storage Safe From Ransomware? Let’s find out.

 - 50% of enterprises spend more than $1.2 million on cloud services annually

-The cloud is certainly where most business-critical data will be stored in years to come.
+The cloud is undoubtedly where most business-critical data will be stored in years to come.
 It makes sense then that the bad guys are taking notice of the trends in enterprise data storage and developing malware, including ransomware, that will target your cloud environments.

 Why Cloud Storage is Not Safe from Ransomware

 When files change locally, these are synchronized to cloud storage.
 Changes in the files trigger a synchronization action.
-When ransomware that has infected a local copy of the file starts encrypting the files locally, this action is simply viewed as a change in the files and triggers a synchronization.
+When ransomware that has infected a local copy of the file starts encrypting the files locally, this action is viewed as a change in the files and triggers a synchronization.

-In this way, a single end user that is infected with ransomware can inadvertently synchronize encrypted files to cloud storage that may be shared with everyone in the company.
+In this way, a single end-user that is infected with ransomware can inadvertently synchronize encrypted files to cloud storage that may be shared with everyone in the company.
 As a result, files are encrypted for everyone.

 One company found this out the hard way when all of its 4000+ files stored in OneDrive were infected after an employee opened an email infected with ransomware.
 The chain of events unfolded when the employee’s local copy of files was encrypted and then synchronized back up to the cloud.